-Students who have demonstrated strong academic and research performance may transfer directly from the Master's program to the doctoral program, with the approval of the student's supervisory committee.
-See also the Graduate General Regulations on University transfer requirements.
+Applicants must satisfy the University admission requirements as stated in Graduate General Regulations 1.3 in the SFU Calendar.
+A master's degree in Physics, or the equivalent, is required.
+Students who are in the MSc program in Physics and have demonstrated strong academic and research performance may transfer to the doctoral program, with the approval of the student's supervisory committee.
+Also see the Graduate General Regulations on University transfer requirements.

 - PhD students must demonstrate the ability to perform and disseminate independent research that makes a significant, publishable contribution to knowledge in the discipline.

 - PhD students must demonstrate the following disciplinary knowledge:

 - mastery of the core subjects in physics, which include classical mechanics, electromagnetism, quantum mechanics, and statistical mechanics;

 - mastery of more specialized topics related to one's research topic;

 - and breadth of knowledge in physics at an advanced level.

 Students are expected to complete the program requirements within 12 terms (four years) after completing an MSc, or 15 terms (five years) after completing a BSc for students who transfer directly after one year from the MSc to the PhD program.

 All graduate students must satisfy the academic requirements that are specified in the Graduate General Regulations, as well as the specific requirements for the program in which they are enrolled.